 To date, it can be observed that foreign asset and wealth managers have been on the periphery, as the AWM ecosystem in China has largely been dominated by domestic institutions.
 All this is changing though, as policymakers strive to increase the involvement of foreign players, who have the potential to fill the apparent ‘capabilities gap’ and offer the necessary experience, ability and product suite to cater to Chinese investors.
 Foreign players new and old, small and large, must be ready to seize the opportunity when it arrives, and this includes those looking to plant flags or deepen their existing presence in the country.
 Opportunities are aplenty, and with the pie expanding, even a small slice can be significant.
 To succeed in the market, one must recognise China is unique in contrast to other markets, and foreign players should be mindful that they cannot simply ‘import’ their tried and tested strategy used in other places.

-Managing Partner of Regional Economic Clusters and South Markets, Shenzhen Office Lead Partner, PwC China
+Managing Partner of Regional Economic Clusters and South Markets, Shenzhen Office Lead Partner, China Financial Services Leader, PwC China

 Tel: + (755) 8261 8882